Fundamentals of Chemical Engineering Laboratory

 Helpful hints on typing equations using MSWord 2007 Equation Editor

-For the first four reports, print the Basics Checklist (www.chem.mtu.edu/~fmorriso/cm3215/BasicsChecklist.pdf) and attach it to the front of your report.
+For reports 1-4, print the Basics Checklist (www.chem.mtu.edu/~fmorriso/cm3215/BasicsChecklist.pdf) and attach it to the front of your report.
 On Wednesday when you turn in your report, your TA will immediately check your submitted report against the Basics Checklist and return the report to you if you fail to earn any checkmarks on the list.
 If you have your report returned, you must correct the issues and resubmit by 8am Thursday in Homework Box A in the second floor hallway.
 Any Basics Violations, even those missed by the TA during review, will result in a 10% penalty in the grade of the report.

-Helpful hints on how to insert figures into MSWord 2010 so
+This is a handout with helpful hints on how to insert figures into MSWord 2010 so

 that they go to the top/bottom of the page.

 statistics assignment we learn how to do a proper uncertainty analysis

 on experimental data.
 For all assignments and reports that follow

 the statistics assignments, a proper uncertainty analysis must be

 carried out.
 Error bars indicating 95% confidence intervals